Kura kaupapa Māori: History

-The establishment of Kohanga Reo, Māori-language pre-schools triggered a series of initiatives in schooling and education by Māori, initially outside of the mainstream education system.
-The need for Māori language elementary schools arose when parents were concerned that their children who had finished Kohanga Reo quickly lost their language once they started at mainstream elementary schools.
-Those kura kaupapa Māori are part of a series of Māori-led initiatives aimed at strengthening the language, affirming cultural identity, and encouraging community involvement (G Smith 2003:8-11).
+The establishment of kōhanga reo (Māori-language pre-schools) triggered a series of initiatives in schooling and education by Māori, initially outside of the mainstream education system.
+The need for Māori language primary schools arose when parents were concerned that their children who had finished kōhanga reo quickly lost their language once they started at mainstream primary schools.
+Those kura kaupapa Māori are part of a series of Māori-led initiatives aimed at strengthening the language, affirming cultural identity, and encouraging community involvement.

-Te Kura Kaupapa Māori o Hoani Waititi, Henderson, West Auckland is generally credited as being the first kura Kaupapa Māori to be established in 1985.
+Te Kura Kaupapa Māori o Hoani Waititi, Henderson, West Auckland, is generally credited as being the first kura kaupapa Māori and was established in 1985.
 The Kura Kaupapa Māori movement is a term commonly used to describe parents and supporters of kura kaupapa Māori.
 The term emerged when the first school was established.

-In 1987 a working party was established to investigate an alternative schooling model that would better meet the aspirations of Māori communities in New Zealand.
-The working party consisted of Dr Katerina Mataira, Dr Pita Sharples, Dr Graham Smith, Dr Linda Smith, Dr Cathy Dewes, Tuki Nepe, Rahera Shortland, Pem Bird and Toni Waho.
+In 1987, a working party was established to investigate an alternative schooling model that would better meet the aspirations of Māori communities in New Zealand.
+The working party consisted of Katerina Mataira, Pita Sharples, Graham Smith, Linda Smith, Cathy Dewes, Tuki Nepe, Rahera Shortland, Pem Bird and Toni Waho.
 The working party adopted Te Aho Matua as being the foundation set of principles that guide the operations of a kura kaupapa Māori.

 Kura kaupapa Māori originate from humble beginnings.
-The government began funding kura kaupapa Māori 5 years after the first school was established.
+The government began funding kura kaupapa Māori five years after the first school was established.
 In the early years, from 1985 to 1995, almost all kura kaupapa Māori were accommodated at some stage in a place or venue that accommodate children for little or no rent.
 Parents raised funds to resource kura kaupapa Māori until the government officially recognised and funded the school.